 About

-My work begins with a conviction that the people who bear the greatest burden of environmental and climate change deserve genuine power and say over how they respond to it.
-That belief has not changed across twenty years of applied research, program leadership, and fieldwork on four continents.
-Over the years, I have become much more attuned to the challenges that need to be overcome, how I can improve as a collaborator, and what it takes to build institutions, partnerships, and programs that center on values, such as courage, integrity, honesty, and mutual transparency, inclusiveness, and understanding.
+My work begins with a conviction that the people who bear the greatest burden of environmental and climate change deserve power and say over how they respond to it.
+That belief has remained consistent across more than fifteen years of applied research, program leadership, and fieldwork on four continents.
+Over the years, I have become much more attuned to the challenges that need to be overcome and how I can improve as a leader and collaborator.

 My research examines how individuals, households, communities, and institutions manage scarce resources and navigate resilience in the face of social and environmental pressures.
-Equity and justice, and how they are embedded in institutional arrangements, serve as a constant through thread in my research that spans land and water systems, food systems, and communities on the front lines of climate change.
-I use a mixed methods approach that combines qualitative and quantitative tools to answer questions that neither alone can fully address, and I consistently seek out collaborators who bring complementary skills, disciplinary expertise, and perspectives to the research.
+Equity and justice, and how they are embedded in institutional arrangements, serve as a foundation in my research that has spanned land and water systems, food systems, and communities on the front lines of climate change.
+I use a mixed methods approach that combines qualitative and quantitative tools to answer questions that neither alone can fully address.
+I consistently seek out collaborators who bring complementary skills, disciplinary expertise, and perspectives to the research.
 I am equally committed to producing rigorous scholarship and to understanding and improving how evidence can contribute to policy and practice.

 Where It Started